github/training-kit/paths/open-source/00-startwithwhy.md

   **You**: _Why should I spend the time?
 What's at the end of all this?_

-  Think of this course as the instruction book for opening doors to any field that you'd like to learn more about or contribute to (when you're ready - no rush).
+  Think of this course as the instruction book for opening doors to any computerized field that you'd like to learn more about or contribute to (when you're ready - no rush).

   Some cool things that are Open Sourced (and on GitHub):